Session Detection

 session/parttables; cursor uses(time_created, part_id)for dedup across identical-millisecond timestamps - Parent-child linking from the

-parent_idcolumn —EventNewSessioncarriesParentSessionIDdirectly; no path-based heuristics EventRemovedemitted onsession.time_archivedso the daemon transitions toreadyimmediately rather than waiting for TTLstep-finishreasons (stop,interrupted,length,error) all map toturn_done; cost + token snapshots come fromMetricsProvider, bypassing the JSONL tailer- Adapter name:
+parent_idcolumn —EventNewSessioncarriesParentSessionIDdirectly; no path-based heuristics EventRemovedemitted onsession.time_archivedso the daemon transitions toreadyimmediately rather than waiting for TTLstep-finishreasons (stop,interrupted,length,error,content-filter) all map toturn_done; cost + token snapshots come fromMetricsProvider, bypassing the JSONL tailer- Adapter name:

 opencode - PID discovery via